yosra270/SOLID-Design-Principles/README.md

 - Organization – Smaller, well-organized classes are easier to search than monolithic ones.

-To illustrate the application of this principle, we will be looking at the code of a simple smarthouse program as an example.
+To illustrate the application of this principle, we will be looking at the code of a simple car management program as well as an employee displaying program as examples.

+First, we will be dealing with an employee class that takes care of defining an employee properties as well as converting them to an HTML format.
+Having more than one job, this class breaks the SRP which leads us to delegate the formatting job to another class say the EmployeeFormatter class.

+Then, we will see a car manager class that takes car of retreaving cars data, formatting those data and analyzing them (rating cars).
+Therefore, we delegated each job to a new class : CarDao for retreaving the data, CarFormatter fro formatting them and CarAnalyzer fro analyzing those data.
+So, now the only job that is left for the CarManager is to orchestrate what the others classes do by calling their methods.

 ## Open Closed Principle
 ## Liskov Substitution Principle